HouQiming/ama/readme.md

 cmake ..
 cmake --build .
 cd ..
-xcopy /e /y modules %USERPROFILE%\.ama_modules build\ama script\sync.js
+build\ama script\sync.js
 ```

 ### Start with a Single File

-To quickly try out the features, add a comment with `@ama` and some Javascript to a source code file, then pass that file to `ama`.
+To quickly try out the features, run `ama --help` to see a list of filters and use `ama -f <filter> <file>` to try one.

+For bigger tasks, add some Javascript to your code under an `@ama` tag.
 See `example/hello_world.cpp` for a simple tutorial.
 See `example/cmake` for an automatic C++ build / run setup.

 ### Configure an Existing Project